Internships & Work Placements

 What is an internship?

-A paid Internship or work experience is work undertaken at a company with the intention of learning and gaining experience in a company or industry.
+A paid internship or work placement gives students the opportunity to work at a company with the intention of learning new skills and gaining experience in a particular industry.
 Interns get the opportunity to work alongside industry professionals, picking up skills that they can apply to their future careers.
-Internships also offer candidates the opportunity to get a feel of an industry or sector without having to commit to a long-term contract.
+Graduate internships also offer candidates the opportunity to get a feel of an industry or sector without having to commit to a long-term contract.